grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 ## Load testing WebSockets with k6

 Comparing HTTP based tests to WebSocket ones, there are some differences in the structure and inner workings.
-The primary difference is that instead of continuously looping the main function (`export default function() { ... }`) over an over, each VU is now setup to run an asynchronous event loop.
+The primary difference is that instead of continuously looping the main function (`export default function() { ... }`) over and over, each VU is now setup to run an asynchronous event loop.

 The basic structure of a WebSocket test looks like this: